eyshah/Boardmeetings/README.md

 import csv "installs the csv function"

 with open("File location / File name", "r") as "create a file name"
-    csv_reader = csv.reader(create a file name")
+    variable = csv.reader(create a file name")

-    for row in create a file name" print(row)
+    for row in "create a file name" print(row)